hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 ### Week 6 - Week 7
 Kendal Mitchell, PPJ 5

+I spent about 7 hours of development work this week.

+Positive:
+This week I got to add more changes to our Level Builder Tool and fixed some lingering bugs.
+Users may now include player spawn positioning and update tiles and character spawns.
+I've finally traced down the source of a NullReferenceException error and will be fixing it this week.

+We also found an alternative for updating tile variants that works well for our designers.

+Negative:
+I didn't have time to finish refactoring the NullReferenceException singleton instance errors, but will be able to get them in this week.

+Upcoming:
+Once I finish up with the level builder, our designers can finally start mass producing their designed levels.
+It'll give us more content to get in the hands of our players and help us get better feedback.

 ### Week 7 - Week 8
 Kendal Mitchell, PPJ 6